ptv-logistics/xserverjs/premium-samples/poi-locator/README.md

 ```

 ### Set the search location by geocoding
 If you don't know the location on the map, but have an address, you can geocode the address to return a geographic Location.
 PTV xLocateServer returns a list of coorindates for an input text.
-To invoke the request in JavaScript, there is a tool function ```runGetRequest``` in the helper.js file which das a GET call using jQuery.
+To invoke the request in JavaScript, there is a tool function ```runGetRequest``` in the helper.js file which does a GET call using jQuery.
 We just take the first result address (the best match) and set it as our ```searchLocation```.
 ```js
 var findAddressUrl = 'https://xserver2-test.cloud.ptvgroup.com/services/rest/XLocate/locations';